JuliaLang/julia/README.md

     ./julia

-If everything works correctly, you will see a Julia banner and an interactive prompt into which you can enter expressions for evaluation.
-(Errors related to libraries might be caused by old, incompatible libraries sitting around in your PATH.
-In this case, try moving the `julia` directory earlier in the PATH).
-Note that most of the instructions above apply to unix systems.

 Your first test of Julia determines whether your build is working properly.
 From the UNIX/Windows command prompt inside the `julia` source directory, type `make testall`.
 You should see output that